matomo-org/developer-documentation/docs/generated/master/Hooks.md

 ### Request.initAuthenticationObject
-_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [370](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L370)_
+_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [385](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L385)_

-Triggered before the user is authenticated.
-You can use it to create your own authentication object which implements the Piwik\Auth interface and overrides the default authentication logic.
+Triggered before the user is authenticated, when the global authentication object should be created.
+Plugins that provide their own authentication implementation should use this event to set the global authentication object (which must derive from Piwik\Auth).

+**Example**

+    Piwik::addAction('Request.initAuthenticationObject', function() {
+        Piwik\Registry::set('auth', new MyAuthImplementation());
+    });

 Usages: